call for abstracts

 A selected group of people gather to discuss, debate or present a topic or a variety of topics in front of an audience.

 Delegates take part in an discussion or activity within a private room.
 Participants discuss a particular topic or topics, of which is submitted via the abstract process.
 The speaker acts as a Facilitator for the session.

-During your submission we will ask you to select up to three tags, one primary, one secondary and one platform, which you believe best reflect the nature of your abstract.
+During your submission, we will be asking you to select lifecycle phase, topics, vendor, and audience types, which you believe best reflect the nature of your abstract.

 Abstracts may be classified under any of the following tags:

 - Operations & Maintenance

 Levels of Expertise